 By Francis J. Connolly

 Advocacy is something I’ve always been passionate about.
-As a product of school choice and after learning that it helped me graduate elementary school and supported me through high school and college, I’ve became a stark advocate for school choice.
+As a product of choice in education and after learning that it helped me graduate elementary school and supported me through high school and college, I’ve became a staunch advocate for school choice.

 Like many of you reading this, I was a product of the Children’s Scholarship Fund (CSF).
-CSF allows families the ability to choose a private school of their choice while giving incentives for businesses and individuals who donate to education reform programs.
-In return, the corporations and individuals receive a state income tax credit.
+CSF allows families the ability to choose a private school of their choice.

 The fellowship is not only a learning experience, but also a family that will nourish your knowledge of school choice and advocate in your path to spread the word about school choice around the country!